Bioregional School

 Oak and Orca receives funding from the provincial government because we meet their criteria for a group 1 independent school.
 Our funding is equivalent to 50% of the operating grant provided to public schools (per student).
 This funding covers only 1/2 of our operating costs, so we must supplement our income in order to pay for our capital and operating costs.

 Because we are committed to including all families in our school, it is always a challenge to come up with the rest of the funds.
 We keep our tuition fees very low and provide options for low income families to be included.
-We ask families to participate in fundraising activities.
+We may ask families to participate in fundraising activities.

 Tuition for On-site Programs